 SCULPT for Accessibility

-SCULPT - Shaping your documents and content for accessible and inclusive practice
+SCULPT - Shaping documents and content for everyday accessible and inclusive practice

 SCULPT came out of research conducted within Worcestershire County Council.
-It is our answer to educating our whole workforce to become inclusive digital practitioners when creating documents and content.
+It is our answer to educating our wider workforce with the basics of awareness and skills to become inclusive digital practitioners when creating documents and content.

 More about SCULPT

 Helen Wilson the creator of SCULPT is one of three Digital Designers at Worcestershire County Council (WCC).